lucasgdb/deck-royale/README.md

   - Build smart decks (personal battle)
   - Build random decks (friendly battle)
   - Build your own decks (personal and friendly battle)
-  - Copy/paste decks directly into the game
+  - Paste decks directly into the game
   - Remove cards that you don't have
   - Filter between arena, rarity and type
   - Login using your Clash Royale ID for stats view